-Other Business Acquisitions-For a business acquired in the fourth quarter of 2016, consideration consisted of (i) a one-time cash payment and 60,817 shares of Class A common stock subject to non-compete provisions and (ii) up to 210,431 additional shares of Class A common stock that are subject to certain performance thresholds.
-As of December 31, 2016, none of the contingent additional shares had been earned.
+Business Acquisitions-For a business acquired in 2016, the remaining consideration consists of (i) previously paid one-time cash payment and 60,817 shares of Class A common stock subject to non-compete provisions and (ii) up to 210,431 additional shares of Class A common stock that are subject to certain performance thresholds.
+As of December 31, 2017, none of the contingent shares had been earned.